 While everyone else watched JP's onslaught, my eyes were fixed on Donald.
-He lay sprawled out in the aisle.
+He was sprawled out in the aisle.
 What a great day he had had thus far.
+One thought echoed incessantly in my mind: What goes around comes around.
+The truth of that statement, utterly apparent.
+I thought about how many times Donald had hurt Christi.
 I scanned the murky depths of my soul, searching for the slightest hint of any lingering pity for Donald, who had once been my friend.
 I could not find a trace.
-You rat out a friend to save your own tail, you need it beat.

 The brawl was almost upon me when I turned to watch it.
 JP had a much harder time taking Houston Fields down than had been the case with Donald.
 At the time, I was confused as to how JP could have been so bold, so stupid even, as to swing on such an authority figure, but I later found out what had brought it on.

 JP had for several months been taking Prozac.
 About a week prior, he had decided he didn't feel he needed it any more.
 He hated the zombie feeling that it gave him.
 I cannot help but feel that stopping his medicine cold turkey like that didn't have something to do with this unbridled rage manifesting.